OctopusDeploy/docs/docs/octopus-rest-api/examples/users-and-teams/add-environment-to-team.md

 ---
-title: Add environment to team
+title: Add environment to a team
 description: An example script that adds an environment to a team user role.
 ---